petereon/battleship/NOTES.md

 Driver: G
 Navigator: Petko

-- ⚠ Features for the UAT 4.1
+- 🚧 Features for the UAT 4.1
+- ⚠ commit

+## 31st Pomodoro

+Driver: Petko
+Navigator: G

+- 🚧 Implement the unit tests for the UAT 4.1
 - ⚠ commit